markhary/leetcode/README.md

 Here are my C++ solutions to the LeetCode lessons.
 You can find the lessons [here](https://leetcode.com/problemset/all/).

-The difficulty color scheme quickly indicates the difficulty of the problem (easy/medium/hard = green/yellow/red).
-The score color scheme helps me work harder to improve suboptimal solutions.

 Here is the score color key:

 * Green >= 90%